 Maybe you work with a corporate directory that contains your assets or employee-manager relationships used for approval processes.
-Such LDAP entries can be imported in Insight.
-To make things easy, Insight has modules that works with popular LDAP directories, which fetch the structure and the assets from your directory.
+Such LDAP entries can be imported in Assets.
+To make things easy, Assets has modules that works with popular LDAP directories, which fetch the structure and the assets from your directory.
 This article shows you how to set this up.
 Learn more about importing

 You need to be a Jira admin to create and configure LDAP imports.